GAM-team/GAM/docs/Classroom-Courses.md

 * `late` - Display course submissions marked late.
 * `notlate` - Display course submissions not marked late.

-To get information about course submissionss created/updated within a particular time frame, use the following options.
+To get information about course submissions created/updated within a particular time frame, use the following options.
 * `timefilter creationtime|updatetime` - select which event to filter
 * `start|starttime <Date>|<Time>` - specify the start of the time frame; if not specified, the time frame will be open ended at the start
 * `end|endtime <Date>|<Time>` - specify the end of the time frame; if not specified, the time frame will be open ended at the end